Febrandt/economy-plugin-spigot/README.md

 # Economy Plugin made with Spigot Api

-Simple Economy Plugin For Spigot
+Simple Economy Plugin For Minecraft Spigot

 Make connection with localhost MySQL database, store and retreive values from it.

+Command /money